 - Here is a list of pumpkins you might like to read to know about other types.

-How to bake the wedges
+How to cut the pumpkin

-This is an easy peasy pumpkin recipe meant to make your meal planning simpler.
+This is an easy-peasy pumpkin recipe meant to make your meal planning simpler.

 - Cut the pumpkin into wedges (or pumpkin slices) and put them on a baking sheet or tray (or cookie sheet).
 You can use parchment paper or aluminum foil to line the pan.